armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

 encountered so far.

-Good test files to find a data descriptor (with signature) are many Android APK files from (fairly) recent devices.
+Good test files to find a data descriptor (with signature) are many Android APK files from (fairly) recent devices, or encrypted files created with `zip`.

 ### Compression method